Skip to main content

 Frequently asked questions

-*What if he doesn't like any of the discovery set fragrances?*
+*What if he does not like any of the discovery set fragrances?*

 *Is Versace Eros appropriate for a professional man?*

-It's casual-to-social rather than professional.
+Eros is casual-to-social rather than professional.
 The fresh-sweet quality works well outside the office.
-For a professional colleague, Acqua di Gio EDP or Hugo Boss Bottled are better fits.
-Eros is better suited to friends, partners, and social occasions.
+For a professional colleague or a man in his 40s or older, Acqua di Gio EDP or Bleu de Chanel EDT are better fits.

-*Can I give a gift set alongside a separate cologne?*
+*Can I give a discovery set and a separate cologne together?*

-If you're pairing the CK discovery set with a promise to buy the winner full-sized, yes.
-Otherwise it can feel like too much.
-Pick one approach.
+If you are pairing the CK discovery set with a promise to buy the winner full-sized, yes.
+Otherwise the combination can feel like too much.
+Pick one approach: the discovery experience now, or the bottle now.

-The Dior Sauvage travel set at $55 is technically over the $50 threshold but worth including because of how well the components work.
-For a strict $50 limit, the CK discovery set and Eros are the picks.
+The Dior Sauvage travel set at $55 is technically over the threshold but worth including because of how well the components work together.
+For a strict $50 limit, the CK discovery set and Eros are the right picks.

 The verdict